ezesoft/xapi/readme.md

 You will need server details and login credentials to execute the code in the tutorials below.
 Contact your SS&C Eze client service representative to request details.
 If you do not have a sales representative, [let us know](https://info.ezesoft.com/request-a-demo) that you want try xAPI!

+# xAPI Python Client

 ## Installation

-If you do not have Python installed, [Anaconda](https://www.anaconda.com/) is easy to use and is good at managing multiple environments.
-After downloading and installing Anaconda, open an Anaconda Prompt, create an environment with the gRPC libraries and activate it with the following three commands:

-    conda create --name xapi python=3.8
-    conda activate xapi
+If you do not have Python installed, download and install it from the [official Python website](https://www.python.org/downloads/).
+Ensure that you add Python to your system PATH during installation.

+Open a Command Prompt and create a virtual environment with the following commands:

+	python -m venv xapi-env xapi-env\Scripts\activate
-    conda install grpcio grpcio-tools pandas
+	pip install grpcio grpcio-tools pandas

-> **Tip**: When you open an Anaconda Prompt, you can return to the xapi environment with the `conda activate xapi` command
+> **Tip**: When you open a Command Prompt, you can activate the virtual environment with the `xapi-env\Scripts\activate` command.

 Next, clone the xAPI repo to download the latest proto files: